Late Registration for Spring 2014

 |Placement Testing||Special Notes|

-If you are new to the College or have not enrolled for the past year or more, you must file an application for admission before you can take a placement test and register for courses.
-Click here for the application.
+If you are new to the College or have not been enrolled for the past year or more, you must file an application for admission before you can placement test and register for courses.
+Visit www.dccc.edu/apply to print a copy of the application.
 Please bring the completed application with you to Late Registration.
-The last day to submit applications online is Jan.
-8. Paper applications will be accepted at Late Registration.
+The last day to submit applications electronically is January 5.
+Paper applications will be accepted at Late Registration.

 You are required to indicate your citizenship status on the application.
 Permanent residents (resident aliens) must provide resident alien number.
-Immigrant visa holders and those with refugee/asylum status should be prepared to provide proof.
-Foreign nationals/non-immigrant visa holders are charged International Student rates.
-Click here for updated tuition and fees.
+Immigrant visa holders, asylum and refugees should be prepared to provide proof.
+Foreign nationals/non-immigrant visa holders are charged International student rates, see www.dccc.edu/tuition for updated tuition and fees.
 Current immigration regulations prohibit B and F2 visa holders from enrolling in credit courses.

 Students applying for financial aid must complete the Free Application for Federal Student Aid (FAFSA).
 Students can access this form at www.fafsa.ed.gov.
-Students applying for financial aid for Spring 2014 should complete the 2013-14 form.
+Students applying for financial aid for spring 2014 should complete the 2013-2014 form.
 The school code for Delaware County Community College is 007110.

-If you applied for financial aid and/or completed the process after July 1, 2013, you must pay your tuition and fees when you register.
-You can pay your bill in full or take advantage of the College’s payment plan.
+If you applied for financial aid and/or completed the process after November 1, 2013, you must pay your tuition and fees when you register.
+You can pay your bill in-full or take advantage of the College’s payment plan.
 Should you receive financial aid, your account will be adjusted accordingly.
 Remember, the process can take time, so getting on the College’s payment plan will hold your classes while you wait for final eligibility determination.
 Plan accordingly and check your status frequently on delaGATE.

 Financial aid applicants are required to submit an official, final high school or GED transcript to the Student Records Office.
 Financial aid will not be disbursed until all requirements are met, including the official transcript received in Student Records.